tsunami416604/azure-docs.hu-hu/articles/machine-learning/how-to-secure-web-service.md

     provisioning_config.enable_ssl(leaf_domain_label = "contoso")

-    # Config used to attach an existing AKS cluster to your workspace and enable SSL
+    # Config used to attach an existing AKS cluster to your workspace and enable TLS
     attach_config = AksCompute.attach_configuration(resource_group = resource_group,
                                           cluster_name = cluster_name)
     # Leaf domain label generates a name using the formula